 The company Regus may or may not be familiar to you.
-They are the worlds leading provider of ‘serviced office space’.
+It is the worlds leading provider of ‘serviced office space’.
 This is, fundamentally, treating office space like a hotel.

 You want an office for a day / a week / a month / a year for 1 / 2 / 5 / 20 people?
-They can provide it.
-You don’t need to worry about furniture, IT, cleaning, receptionists etc – they provide it all.
+It can provide it.
+You don’t need to worry about furniture, IT, cleaning, receptionists etc – Regus provides it all.
 It is an effective route for start-ups or for business which are growing quickly.

 However, it is the other side of the Regus operation that is the point of this post.